CK Travels

 Cardinal Place Victoria London

-9. Victoria Theatres
+9. Theatres near Victoria Station

 Victoria has two main theatres and its very own ‘West End’, both within one minute’s walk of Victoria train station.
 The Apollo is ‘Wicked’ – well, literally as the witchy musical has been playing here for years.